SHOP COURSES

 The Nighthaunt as a warband are extremely versatile, especially considering they have cavalry, ranged options and plenty of leaders.

-In all other scenarios the warband will fly over the terrain to gather objectives, putting numbers against your opponent when required and returning back into play as long as you have your leader on the table and a Triple available.
+Triples are not so common however, and in all other scenarios the warband will fly over the terrain to gather objectives, putting numbers against their opponent when required and returning back into play as long as the leader is still on the table and there’s a Triple available.

 The units are all well distributed, allowing a mix of more basic units like the Chainrasps or Glaivewraiths with more elite units like the Reapers and the Spirit Hosts for a real fun list building activity.